Sutherland Elementary School

 Student Council Association (SCA)

 The Student Council Association (SCA) offers students an opportunity to participate in school government by developing leadership skills.
 Officers are elected by the student body each year, and representatives (delegates) are chosen by each homeroom.
 The SCA assists students and families in crisis.
-The SCA meets after school throughout the year to plan school and community activities.
+The SCA meets before and/or after school throughout the year to plan school and community activities.

 Back to Table of Contents